occino/enertion/README.md

 ![Complete board](https://raw.githubusercontent.com/occino/enertion/master/enclosure/IMG_20190122_075517.jpg)

 In order to mount the pvc plate underneath I pasted 4mm threaded sleeves into the parts as you can see in the picture below.
+This way I can use proper thread screws.
+The threaded sleeves are also used by the deck screws from the other side.
+This makes the construction pretty strong.

 ![Complete board](https://raw.githubusercontent.com/occino/enertion/master/focbox/DSC_0018.JPG)